dladams/hdcoldbox/README.md

 # hdcoldbox
 David Adams
-April 2022
+July 2022

-Software to analyzing data from the 2021 horizontal-drift cold box test.
+Software to analyzing data from the 2021 and 2022 horizontal-drift cold box tests.

 ## Installation